 R2(3) A Customer is vulnerable to APP scams if it would not be reasonable to expect that Customer to have protected themselves, at the time of becoming victim of an APP scam, against that particular APP scam, to the extent of the impact they suffered.
 This should be assessed on a case-by-case basis.
 In these circumstances, the Customer should be reimbursed notwithstanding the provisions in R2(1), and whether or not the Firm had previously identified the Customer as vulnerable.
-Guidance for the allocation of the cost of reimbursement can be found at ALL3.
 Factors to consider include: (a) All Customers can be vulnerable to APP scams and vulnerability is dynamic.
-The reasons for dynamics of vulnerability may include: the personal circumstances of the Customer; the timing and nature of the APP scam itself; the capacity the Customer had to protect themselves; and the impact of the APP scam on that Customer (b) A Customer's personal circumstances which lead to vulnerability are varied, may be temporary or permanent, and may vary in severity over time (c) APP scams may include long-running APP scams or in the moment APP scams. (d) The capacity of a Customer to protect themselves includes their knowledge, skills and capability in engaging with financial services and systems, and the effectiveness of tools made available to them by Firms. (e) The impact of the APP scam includes the extent to which the Customer is disproportionately affected by the APP scam, both financially and non-financially.
+The reasons for dynamics of vulnerability may include: the personal circumstances of the Customer; the timing and nature of the APP scam itself; the capacity the Customer had to protect themselves; and the impact of the APP scam on that Customer (b) A Customer's personal circumstances which lead to vulnerability are varied, may be temporary or permanent, and may vary in severity over time (c) APP scams may include long-running APP scams or in the moment APP scams. (d) The capacity of a Customer to protect themselves includes their knowledge, skills and capability in engaging with financial services and systems, and the effectiveness of tools made available to them by Firms. (e) The impact of the APP scam includes the extent to which the Customer is disproportionately affected by the APP scam, both financially and non- financially.